 Davis Branch Stream Restoration

-Like many creeks in the Baltimore-Washington metropolitan area, Davis Branch, a stream that flows through Howard County Conservancy property, had become severely eroded by historic unsustainable land management practices and manipulated hydrology as a result of development in its upstream watershed.
-In an effort to ameliorate degraded channel conditions, the Howard County Stormwater Management Division sought a restoration solution that would not only align with the Conservancy’s mission but also support the County’s water quality improvement and restoration efforts under its NPDES MS4 Permit.
+Like many creeks in the Baltimore-Washington metropolitan area, Davis Branch had become severely eroded by historic unsustainable land management practices and hydrologic manipulations associated with upstream watershed development.
+In an effort to improve the degraded channel, the Howard County Stormwater Management Division sought a restoration solution that would not only support stewardship of the adjacent Howard County Conservancy, but also support the County’s water quality improvement and restoration efforts under its NPDES MS4 Permit.

-Working closely with Howard County, the Conservancy, and community stakeholders, Biohabitats crafted a design to restore pre-disturbance aquatic function to Davis Branch, taking advantage of the unique rural character and minimal constraints within the stream’s riparian corridor.
-The design, which employs a variety of natural channel and floodplain structures using indigenous materials, establishes ecologically meaningful reconnection between the restored stream and adjacent undisturbed floodplain surface.
-The restored stream and floodplain system provides enhanced terrestrial and aquatic habitat variability, augmenting the Conservancy’s already richly diverse floral and faunal communities.
-It also creates new opportunities for the Conservancy’s education and outreach programs.
+Working closely with the County, the Conservancy, and community stakeholders, Biohabitats developed a design to restore aquatic function to Davis Branch, taking advantage of the unique rural character and minimal constraints within the stream’s riparian corridor.
+The design establishes ecologically meaningful reconnection between the restored stream and adjacent floodplain surface.
+The restored stream and floodplain system provide enhanced terrestrial and aquatic habitat variability, enhancing the diversity of the site’s floral and faunal communities.
+The restoration also creates new opportunities for the Conservancy’s education and outreach programs.